dscueva/formapplication/backend/README.md

 ## Future Enhancements

 - **Frontend Development:**
-  - Expand the frontend to include a user interface for form submissions using frameworks like React, Vue.js, or Angular.
+  - Expand the frontend to include a user interface for form submissions using framework NextJS.

 - **Database Integration:**
   - Integrate a database (e.g., PostgreSQL, SQLite) to store form submissions persistently.